gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-applogic.md

 Adding the Application Logic.
 ===

-Up till now, we’ve designed our UI using `UiBinders` and `Elements`.
+Up till now, we've designed our UI using `UiBinders` and `Elements`.

-In this section, we’ll learn how to add logic to our UI.
-We’ll touch on very basic data modelling and how to handle native element events.
+In this section, we'll learn how to add logic to our UI.
+We'll touch on very basic data modelling and how to handle native element events.

 1. Create the *Add Item dialog* by adding the following markup to the `Main.ui.xml` file: